 The Shelby County Health Department reported 898 new coronavirus cases and 19 new deaths countywide Friday.
 Health leaders released a statement saying the deaths occurred between Dec.
 24 and Jan.
 5 but were just added to the county’s totals.

 Friday’s numbers bring the county to 1,003 total coronavirus deaths in Shelby County.
 Since the beginning of the pandemic, 72,626 coronavirus cases have been reported.

 There are currently 6,977 active coronavirus cases and 2,606 contacts have been identified within the last 14 days.

-The most recent data available from the health department showed a 9.6% weekly test positivity rate.
-The positivity rate has increased each week since the end of September.
-The SCHD said the testing positivity rate is the percentage of all tests conducted that are found to be positive.
+The weekly test positivity rate is 17.5% - which is the highest recorded since the beginning of the pandemic.
+SCHD said the testing positivity rate is the percentage of all tests conducted that are found to be positive.